muratk5n/thirdwave/en/2021/10/entrepreneuel-state-mazzucato.md

 and risk-loving enough to continue making the investments that entrepreneurs like Jobs will later capitalize on...

+<a name='jobs'></a>

-Steve Jobs talked ... in his charismatic 2005 Stanford lecture on the need for innovators to stay ‘hungry and foolish’, few have admitted how much such foolishness has been ‘seriously’ riding on the wave of State-funded and -directed innovations.
+Steve Jobs talked ... in his charismatic 2005 Stanford lecture on the need for innovators to stay ‘hungry and foolish’, few have admitted how much such foolishness has been ‘seriously’ riding on the wave of State-funded and -directed innovations...

-The State... ‘foolishly’ developing innovations?
-Yes, most of the radical, revolutionary innovations that have fuelled the dynamics of capitalism – from railroads to the Internet, to modern-day nanotechnology and pharmaceuticals – trace the most courageous, early and capitalintensive ‘entrepreneurial’ investments back to the State.
+[M]ost of the radical, revolutionary innovations that have fuelled the dynamics of capitalism – from railroads to the Internet, to modern-day nanotechnology and pharmaceuticals – trace the most courageous, early and capital-intensive ‘entrepreneurial’ investments back to the State.
 And, .. all of the technologies that make Jobs’ iPhone so ‘smart’ were government funded (Internet, GPS, touch-screen display and the recent SIRI voice activated personal assistant).
 Such radical